sogou/workflow/docs/en/tutorial-12-mysql_cli.md

 7. returning to the head of the current result set: if it is necessary to read this result set again, you can use **cursor->rewind()** to return to the head of the current result set, and then read it via the operations in Step 5 or Step 6;

-8. getting the next result set: because the data packet returned by MySQL server may contain multiple result sets (for example, each select statement gets a result set; or the multiple result sets returned by calling a procedure).
+8. getting the next result set: because the data packet returned by MySQL server may contains multiple result sets (for example, each select statement gets a result set; or the multiple result sets returned by calling a procedure).
 Therefore, you can use **cursor->next\_result\_set()** to jump to the next result set.
 If the return value is false, it means that all result sets have been taken.

 9. returning to the first result set: use **cursor->first\_result\_set()** to return to the heads of all result sets, and then you can repeat the operations from Step 3.